 We have good news for people seeking health coverage!
 In Oregon, there are more health care options available than ever before.
-Starting January 1, 2014, the Oregon Health Plan (OHP) is opening to more adults.
-The Oregon Health Authority, which oversees OHP, is sending several letters this fall to let thousands of Oregonians know about what options are available to them and how to enroll.
+The Oregon Health Plan (OHP) has opened to more adults.
+The Oregon Health Authority, which oversees OHP, is sending several letters to let thousands of Oregonians know about what options are available to them and how to enroll.
 More information about these letters, including fact sheets and sample letters in multiple languages, is available on this page.

 Fast-track enrollment is available for people who meet Oregon Health Plan requirements and have already qualified for food benefits through the Supplemental Nutrition Assistance Program (SNAP).
 Fast-track enrollment a simple way for pre-screened Oregonians to enroll in coverage through the Oregon Health Plan.
-Coverage will start January 1, 2014 for individuals who sign and return the fast-track consent form.
-They will not need to apply for coverage through Cover Oregon.
-Mailing date: Sept.
-26
+Individuals who sign and return the fast-track consent form do not need to apply for coverage through Cover Oregon.

 Fast-track enrollment is available for adults who meet Oregon Health Plan requirements and already have children enrolled in OHP.
 Fast-track enrollment a simple way for pre-screened Oregonians to enroll in coverage through the Oregon Health Plan.
-Coverage will start January 1, 2014 for individuals who sign and return the fast-track consent form.
-They will not need to apply for coverage through Cover Oregon.
-Mailing date: Sept.
-26
+Individuals who sign and return the fast-track consent form do not need to apply for coverage through Cover Oregon.

 Oregon Health Plan - Fast-track Confirmation